erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

- * Similarly, **[Incoming Mobility CNR API][imobility-cnr-api]** and **[Incoming Mobility ToRs CNR API][imobility-tor-cnr-api]** are implemented by the *sending* HEI, and gets called by the *receiving* HEI when their own "master part" of the mobility gets updated.
+ * Similarly, **[Incoming Mobility CNR API][imobility-cnr-api]** and **[Incoming Mobility ToRs CNR API][imobility-tor-cnr-api]** are implemented by the *sending* HEI, and gets called by the *receiving* HEI when their own "host part" of the mobility gets updated.

 ### Alternative file exchange format